3.1 Policy

 The membership of the Assembly includes all full-time Professors, Associate Professors, Assistant Professors and Adjunct faculty.
 Emeritus, Distinguished and Visiting faculty members may participate in Assembly meetings as non-voting members.
 Two student representatives (elected by the students), two researcher representatives (elected by the OIST Researcher Community) and one representative of the Science and Technology Group (elected by the Science and Technology Group Forum) may participate in the Assembly, with speaking rights but without voting rights.

-The President, Senior Vice President, Provost, Secretary General, Dean of the Graduate School, Dean of Faculty Affairs, and Dean of Research may participate as ex officio members.
+The President, Executive Vice President, Provost, Secretary General, Dean of the Graduate School, Dean of Faculty Affairs, and Dean of Research may participate as ex officio members.
 The ex-officio members and student and research representatives attend the Assembly meetings at the invitation of the Chairperson and may be excused when the Chairperson deems necessary.

 3.4.1.3 Chairperson of the Assembly